ROUSE-prog/budgtr-backend/README.md

 # Budgtr Backend

-This is the backend application for the Budgtr project.
+This is the backend application for the Budgtr projecto

 ## Setup Instructions